-As shown in Table 7 in Appendix B, females are 25 percentage points (p.p.) less likely to work, however, conditional on working, they are 47 p.p. more likely to choose teaching over non-teaching.
+As shown in Table A2 in Appendix B, females are 25 percentage points (p.p.) less likely to work, however, conditional on working, they are 47 p.p. more likely to choose teaching over non-teaching.
 Females with children are less likely to work than females without children and than men with children, however, conditional on working, they are more likely to work in teaching.
 Given that females represent 70 percent of the teacher labor force in Chile, this indicates that it is important to jointly study the decision to enter the labor force and to enter the teaching profession.

-Focusing on the choice of school sector within teaching, older individuals are more likely to work in public schools, There are no other significant differences in terms of observed individual characteristics.
+Focusing on the choice of school sector within teaching, older individuals are more likely to work in public schools, likely because of the steep returns to seniority in the public sector.
+There are no other significant differences in terms of observed individual characteristics.
 However, there are significant differences across markets.
 Probit regressions augmented with market dummies indicate that the residual difference in the probability of choosing teaching conditional on working ranges across markets from -22 p.p to +18 p.p..
-This may reflect differences across markets in the relative remuneration of teaching and non-teaching jobs, due to differences in local labor market conditions
+This may reflect differences across markets in the relative remuneration of teaching and non-teaching jobs, due to differences in local labor market conditions as well as in the demand for teachers.
+The structural model disentangles teacher labor demand from teacher labor supply factors.